morganstanley/modern-cpp-kafka/doc/HowToMakeKafkaProducerReliable.md

 ### How to guarantee `Exactly Once`

-* The `enable.idempotence` configuration would resolve such a problem.
-And this configuration is RECOMMENDED for both `KafkaSyncProducer` and `KafkaAsyncProducer`, as long as it's possible.
+* The `enable.idempotence` configuration is RECOMMENDED.

 ## About `Ordering`